asokratis/python-exasol/README.md

 C.writeCSV(CSVFILE, table = 'mytable')
 ```

-Using CSV as parameter does not drain a lot of memory like panda dataframes.
-If your memory within your node is limited and have many import jobs that you want to run concurrently, "C.writeCSV" can accomodate that need.
+Using CSV as a parameter does not drain a lot of memory like panda dataframes.
+If your memory within your node is limited and have many imports that you want to run concurrently, "C.writeCSV" can accommodate that need.

-CSVFILE stores the content of a CSV file (regardless if its compressed or not).
+CSVFILE stores the content of a CSV file (regardless if it is compressed or not).
 In our case, we store it compressed in gzip format.
 Take note that our CSV file uses its own custom delimiter character (`|`) exported with all of its fields with forced quotes.
 See how your CSV file is stored and amend properly by fitting the proper parameters.

 ```
 import csv